-- b.
-Directing and supervising all Investment Personnel on a day-to-day basis; and - c.
-Evaluating all Investment Personnel and managing their professional development. - 2.
-Select and terminate investment consultants to assist in the selection, retention, evaluation, and termination of investment managers. - a.
-The CIO may use the services of the general investment consultant appointed by the Board.
-Alternatively, if the services of the general consultant can be unbundled to separate manager research services, the CIO may select a consultant(s) of his or her choice to carry out manager research services that would otherwise have been included in the general investment consultant scope of services. - b.
-The CIO shall ensure that the total fees and expenses associated with the consultants he or she selects are reasonable and shall provide a report of such fees and expenses to the Investment Committee and the Board on at least a quarterly basis. - c.
-While the CIO shall have the authority to select and terminate investment consultants to assist staff in selecting, retaining, evaluating and terminating investment managers, the Board shall approve all contracts with investment consultants selected by the CIO to ensure such contracts reflect fair and reasonable value for the Plan. - 3.
-Delegation of authority to the CIO to select and terminate investment managers reflects the Board's desire to: - a.
-Promote efficiency and effectiveness in the manager selection and termination processes; - b.
+- c.
+While the CIO shall have the authority to select and terminate investment consultants-to assist staff in selecting, retaining, evaluating and terminating investment managers], the Board shall approve all contracts with investment consultants selected by the CIO to ensure such contracts reflect fair and reasonable value for the Plan. - Delegation of authority to the CIO to select and terminate investment managers reflects the Board's desire to: - Promote efficiency and effectiveness in the manager selection and termination processes; - b.
 Focus the Board's time and attention on investment policy, asset allocation, and oversight, rather than manager selection and termination; and - c.
 Establish clear accountability on the part of the CIO and investment staff for manager selection, retention, evaluation, and termination.